uniquelau/vdb.vs-templates/readme.md

 ## Next setup Umbraco!

-1. Run the Visual Studio Solution
+1. Run the Visual Studio Solution  (should open automagically)
 2. Open the Nuget Package Manager, and set the Project to 'Web'
 3. Run `Install-Package UmbracoCms`
 4. Open the Nuget Package Manager, and set the Project to 'Logic'